CSCI-UA 480 (Algorithmic Problem Solving)

 You need to participate in one or more of the regular contests hosted on Codeforces.
 You need to submit passing solutions to five different problems (in a single contest or in multiple ones).
 Your solutions need to be submited while the contest is active, not after the contests concludes.
 Think of this as practice of your skills in the real world.

 The CodeForces contests fall under different divisions (division 1 contains the most challenging problems, division 2 has somewhat simpler problems, and so on).
 Problems that you solve in divison 1 and all but problem A in division 2 contests earn you full credit.
-Problem A in division 2 and all problems in division 3 and 4 contests earn you 75% credit.
+Problem A in division 2 and all problems in division 3 and 4 contests earn you 50% credit.
+You can complete more than five problems in order to earn full credit.

 Check the calendar of contests on Codeforces site for upcoming contests.
 There are contests added on a regular basis.